Board Certified in Civil Trial Law by the Texas Board of Legal Specialization

 PRO BONO ACTIVITIES/APPOINTMENTS:

 - Appointed by Dan Patrick, Lieutenant Governor of Texas, to the Texas Genocide and Holocaust Commission.
+Mr. Kornhauser served on this commission from 2016-2021.

 - The Battle Between Homeowners and Developers: When a golf course owner decides to redevelop his course, he could face implied restrictions, Golf Inc., Winter Issue, 2013